Part 1

 Before writing a single line of PowerShell, you need two things set up: a local server to run Active Directory, and a cloud identity tenant to connect it to.

-The Windows Server VM will be promoted to a Domain Controller, meaning it's the central authority for the entire local network.
+I'm running VirtualBox on my personal computer, the same setup I used for the AD lab.
+For this one I'm using Windows Server 2022, which you can download as a free 180-day evaluation directly from Microsoft.
+No license needed.
+The VM gets promoted to a Domain Controller, meaning it's the central authority for the entire local network.
 It handles authentication, stores user accounts, and enforces group policies.
 In a real enterprise, this is the system that decides whether your login attempt is valid when you open your laptop on Monday morning.